pexip/plugin-interpretation-webapp3/README.md

 - **Interpreter:** User that translate what the people is saying in the main room.
 - **Listener:** User that can join to the interpretation room and listen to what the interpreter is saying.

+We have two additional brandings in case of a **bidirectional** scenario.
+This scenario is when the the interpreter can translate from the main room to the interpretation room and the other way around.

 ## Deploy a Web App branding for development

 The first step is to deploy a two brandings in Infinity that we will use for testing each one of these roles.